maxbonomi/EMMIVox-Plumed-Tutorials/scripts/README.md

  * `align-VOXELS.py`: align two PDBs based on an atom selections, dump the transformation to file, apply transformation to a cryo-EM map, write transformed cryo-EM map to file;
  * `align-PDBs.py`: transform one PDB based on the inverse transformation read from file;
  * `align-XTC.py`: transform a trajectory in XTC format based on the inverse transformation read from file;
- * `map_registration.py`: align and resample a cryo-EM map on the grid of another cryo-EM map;
  * `cryo-EM_preprocess.py`: filter correlated voxels of a cryo-EM map, calculate error map from two half maps, zone the map close to the input model, write filtered map in PLUMED format to file;
  * `cryo-EM_validate.py`: calculate model/map fit (CCmask like) from one PDB, two PDBs, or two PDBs and a trajectory (average map);
  * `add-BFACT.py`: read a PDB file and a EMMIStatus file (with Bfactor) and create a new PDB file with Bfactor column;